All Episodes

 Okay, stop the tape.

-Now let's move on.
+Now, let's move on.

 This was this morning.

-It's a it's Reagan, Congressman, that this is 180 degrees different in the end.
+Congressman, this is 180 degrees different.

 They are the ones whose efforts and ideas will determine our economic destiny, just as they always have.

-For in the end it's businesses, large and small, that generate the jobs, provide the salaries, and serve as the foundation on which the American people's lives and dreams depend.
+For in the end, it's businesses, large and small, that generate the jobs, provide the salaries, and serve as the foundation on which the American people's lives and dreams depend.

-All we can do, those of us here in Washington, is to help create a favorable climate in which workers can prosper.
+All we can do, those of us here in Washington, is to help create a favorable climate in which workers can prosper, businesses can thrive, and our economy can grow.

-Two totally contrasting views.
+Okay, two totally contrasting views.

 Well, this is a good question, Rush.

-Uh and he wants to continue to work with us.
+And he wants to continue to work with us.

-In fact, three weeks ago, before he was even sworn into office, he reached out and says, Bring me your ideas.
+In fact, three weeks ago, before he was even sworn into office, he reached out and says, bring me your ideas.

-So it was Pelosi, it was Hoyer, it was Boehner and I, uh Reed and McConnell uh and others.
+Well, last Friday when we went to the White House and bipartisan, bicameral leadership, so it was Pelosi, it was Hoyer, it was Boehner and I, Reed and McConnell and others, and we presented to the President our House Republican plan.

-Uh and that plan is focused very much on the premise that he was trying to relate in the latest clip that it really is the men and women in a small business of this country that provide the jobs and the salaries, and all we can do here in Washington is to create an environment where you provide economic incentives for people to put their money to risk and create jobs.
+And that plan is focused very much on the premise that he was trying to relate in the latest clip, that it really is the men and women in the small business of this country that provide the jobs and the salaries.

 I couldn't have said it better.

-The problem is when we got into the discussion of the kind of tax relief that really will produce that kind of stimulus and incentive, he says we have a philosophical difference.
+The problem is, when we got into the discussion of the kind of tax relief that really will produce that kind of stimulus and incentive, he says we have a philosophical difference.

-His opinion is that we ought to go the route of his make work pay program.
+His opinion is that we ought to go the route of his Make Work Pay program.

-Well, you know what his make work pay program is.
+Well, you know what his Make Work Pay program is.

 It is to provide refunds to people who don't even pay income taxes.